PoomSmart/ASUS-FX504GE-Hackintosh/README.md

 2. APFS partition format has to be used
 3. If you are upgrading from the previous version and your partition is HFS+, better boot the installer, unmount the partition and convert it to APFS

+# Upgrading from Mojave (10.14) to Catalina (10.15)
+1. Upgrade to Lilu 1.3.7 (or higher), WhateverGreen 1.3.0 (or higher), AppleALC 1.3.9 (or higher), VoodooPS2 2.0.1 (or higher) (If these versions are not publicly released, grab from this repository)
+2. For VoodooPS2, remove the kext from `/Library/Extensions/` if there is any because we will be using acidanthera's VoodooPS2 that the kext must be placed at `/System/Library/Extensions`
+3. Upgrade Clover bootloader to r4954 (or higher)
+4. Prepare Catalina USB installer and do the conventional installation
+5. Setup Assistant may ask you to set up Touch ID, let it fail, it will tell you to Set up Touch ID later
+6. If you forgot to upgrade WhateverGreen, you will be unable to boot OS completely, add `-wegoff` boot flag to temporarily disable WhateverGreen, upgrade, then rebuild kext caches

+# Catalina's Known issue
+1. Karabiner mapping doesn't seem to work (VoodooPS2 issue?)

 # Pre-installation
 Get yourself a Mojave USB installer with Clover installed.
 Important Clover settings (via Clover Configurator) are:
 1. Acpi SSDT `PluginType` checked